Supply Chains market segments different from Marketing

 Coefficient of Variation (CoV)

-The segmenting of SKUs uses the Pareto (80:20) rule as the model, extending the typical ABC groups into Groups A to E, based on the approximate criteria shown in columns 1 and 2 of the Table.
-Then, in Column 3, list the SKUs within each Group, from highest to lowest with their 12 month sales in Column 4.
-SKUs can include products with seasonal demands, or new product releases and service parts.
+The example table shown below illustrates how the variability of demand identifies an organisation’s supply chains.
+The process commences with the listing of all SKUs by sales, from highest to lowest.
+SKUs can include products with seasonal demands and new product releases.
+Using the Pareto (80:20) rule as the model, the SKUs are split into Groups, but extend the typical ABC groups to Groups A to E, based on the approximate criteria shown in columns 1 and 2 of the Table.
+In Column 3, place the SKUs within each Group, from highest to lowest, showing their 12 month sales in Column 4.

-As an example, the Table shows a business with seven SKUs in Group ‘A’, each identified by colour.
-As is common, the annual sales figures for each SKU in Group ‘A’ are similar.
-It is often assumed that as each SKU has similar sales, so each should receive the same logistics response for high-volume and predictable products; but this is not so.
+In this example, the Table shows a business with seven SKUs in Group ‘A’, each named as a colour.
+It is common that the annual sales figures for each SKU in Group ‘A’ are similar, and it is often assumed that as each SKU has similar sales, so each should receive the same logistics response for high-volume and predictable products; but this is not so.
+As shown in the example, products with similar annual sales can have different patterns of demand.

 The CoV for each SKU is calculated by dividing the standard deviation of sales by the mean of sales.
-The CoV result for each SKU is allocated to its Class, from ‘a’ to ‘f’.
-Business are likely to have SKUs in the following allocation:
+The mean of monthly sales for each SKU is shown in column 5 and the Standard Deviation in column 6.
+The CoV result for each SKU is then allocated to its Class, from ‘a’ to ‘f’ in columns 7 to 12.

 CoV and management actions

-All SKUs are located within a Group/Class (or pattern), identified as either: Steady, Variable, Erratic, Irregular, Lumpy and Dead.
-These patterns of demand provide the structure for differing tactics and actions by the Supply Chains group under the heading of CoV management (CoVM); some of which are noted in the Table below:
+All SKUs are allocated within a Group/Class, or pattern.
+These patterns of demand provide the structure for differing tactics and actions by the Supply Chains group, under the heading of CoV management or CoVM.
+For ease of memorising, Tom Rafferty has identified each of the patterns of demand as either: Steady, Variable, Erratic, Irregular, Lumpy or Dead.

 For STEADY and VARIABLE Group/Class: Demand is steady with low variation, regardless of the volume sold or used.
 These SKUs are planned as ‘Make to Stock’ (MTS), so a high service level does not require a high physical safety stock.
 The mechanism for management is Tracking the accuracy of forecasts, which is calculated as the Cumulative Variance (for each of the periods between forecast and actual sales) divided by the Standard Deviation.